SohailGidwani/Project-TechUpdates/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-- Thank you to all contributors and supporters of this project.
-- Special thanks to the open-source community for providing the tools and resources that make this project possible.